T-3B/rhefo/README.md

 In the releases (**only there**) the add-ins are embedded in the script (which is self-extractable), so you only need *one* file.

 ## Usage & examples
-This script will optimize any folder/file inputs given, with the possibility to write outputs to another directory (or optimize inplace).\
+This script will optimize any folder/file inputs given in parallel, with the possibility to write outputs to another directory (or optimize inplace).\
 This script **completely supports exotic filenames**!
 For example, filenames can have `*`, start with a dash `-`, have a newline char `\n` or any non-printable chars.\
 Symlinks were *not* tested (even embedded in archives), and could break your machine (well I don't think so, but you've been warned).